gegana/mockapi/README.md

 ```
 docker run --name mockapi -p 3000:3000 -e "MONGODB_CONNECTION_STRING:mongodb://mymongo:8081" dsumiskum/mockapi
 ```
-Specify initial mocked api routes specification through volume mapping a folder with a `routes.json` file to the container workdir (app is the workdir).
+Specify initial mocked api routes specification through volume mapping a folder with a `routes.json` or the file itself to the container workdir (app is the workdir).
 The application will look for a routes.json file in the workdir when booting up.
 ```
-docker run --name mockapi -p 3000:3000 -v "${pwd}/folder:/app" dsumiskum/mockapi
+docker run --name mockapi -p 3000:3000 -v "${pwd}/folder/routes.json:/app/routes.json" dsumiskum/mockapi
 ```
 Route specifications format (routes.json):
 ```